We offer the following programming throughout the year:

 Workshops take a deep dive into a particular aspect of Gestalt Therapy Theory.
 To see a portfolio of our offerings, please contact the GTIP Programming Committee at [email protected] Topics include: Navigating Ethics and Boundaries in the Clinical Relationship, Talking about Money, Trans Allyship for practitioners, The Use of Humor in Gestalt Therapy Theory, Gestalt & Psychodrama, Yoga & Gestalt, Presence & Awareness, and Developmental Somatic Psychotherapy.

-At our Intro to Gestalt Weekend, you will learn in one weekend what makes the theory, according to a former trainee, “bold, tender, powerful…unabashedly affirming…” before committing to the full three-year training program.
+At our Intro to Gestalt Workshop, you will learn in one weekend what makes the theory, according to a former trainee, “bold, tender, powerful…unabashedly affirming…” before committing to the full three-year training program.

 Neighborhood Gatherings are for our trainees, alumni, and friends.
 It’s an opportunity to gather together in an informal way to learn how Gestalt Therapy Theory intersects with a variety of topics allowing time for (re)connection.
 Tuition is free.
 CEUs are offered for a small fee.